dscherbak/rapid-response-katas/ADRs/3010-sending-picture-of-captured-specices.md

 ## Consequences:

-Sending images along with the observation message will enhance species detection and enable users to respond more faster to new findings.
+Sending images along with the observation message will enhance species detection and enable users to respond faster to new findings.
 This feature can be enabled for cameras in locations with a 'normal' network connection, ensuring that it won't impact the transmission of identified species in areas with a 'poor' connection.

 ## Status: